XinSaiEsports/Zhi-tech-Elite-Masters/Announcements&Additional Information_ZEM.md

      -    Re-fund policy: If your team needs to withdraw from the tournament before December 15th(Beijing Time) we will try to replace your team with teams on the waiting list.
 If we find a replacement we will re-fund the full amount.
 If teams withdraw or fail to lock in lineup after December 15th(Beijing Time) no refund will be made.

 -   A total of 16 teams will be accepted through open registration.
-Registration is only valid once the payment has been completed via the Alipay QR code sent by email.
+Registration is only valid once the payment has been completed.
 Limited slots available!

 -   Initial seeding will be determined according to the VRS list as of January 2026.